Joshua-Elms/dynamical-tests-FCN/code/generate_initial_conditions/gen_IC_README.txt

 Details on the CLI for gen_init_conditions.out

+gen_IC.F90 has been hardcoded (values for VETAF, GELAT_DEG, and GELAT) for FourCastNet, particularly the 73 channel SFNO version

 Args in order:
     NLAT     - number of latitude ticks, must agree with GELAT_DEG and GELAT NLEV     - number of levels, must agree with VETAF